 At this point, the unreleased files could contain an Oregon Trail emulator or a CryptoLocker weapon that could cripple the world’s financial system.

 "Equation Group not know what lost.
 We want Equation Group to bid so we keep secret.
 You bid against Equation Group, win and find out or bid pump price up, piss them off, everyone wins."

 So who are these guys?

 On Aug.
-16, NSA whistle blower Edward Snowden tweeted, “Circumstantial evidence and conventional wisdom indicates Russian responsibility."
+16, NSA whistle-blower Edward Snowden tweeted, “Circumstantial evidence and conventional wisdom indicate Russian responsibility."

 He also speculates the data leak has to do with U.S. politicians attributing the DNC hacks to the Russians.